trezzuri/erpnext-docs/docs/en/setting-up/articles/using-custom-domain-on-erpnext.md

 After you've setup the DNS records, you will have to raise a support ticket by sending an email to support@erpnext.com and we'll take it from there.

 **Note**: We do not support HTTPS on custom domains.
 HTTPS enables end to end encryption (from your browser to our server).
-Although not critical for the website but we strongly recommend against using the ERPNext app over an unencrypted protocol.
+Although not critical for the website but we strongly recommend against using the SOMA app over an unencrypted protocol.
 To be safe always use the ERP at your erpnext.com address.